 Who chose the play and why?
 I chose the play.
 I picked it for a number of reasons.
 First, it's just a great play with a lot of intense drama in it.
 It's been some time since The DramaDons have done something with such intensity.
-Second, I and fear.
-Finally, The Crucible is a play that is in our Junior English Curriculum and it's always great when we can sync up and do a play that supports curriculum in other disciplines.
+Second, I think the play still has something to say today about nature, power, and fear.
+Finally, The Crucible is a play that is in our Junior English Curriculum and it's always great when we can sync up and do a play that supports curriculum in other disci-